All Episodes

 But it was not.

-And I'm not gonna let parents come into schools and actually take votes out and make their own decision.
+And I'm not going to let parents come into schools and actually take votes out and make their own decisions.

 I get tired of parents telling schools what they should teach.